mnksmith/oceana_illegalfishing/README.md

 ## Oceana and Global Fishing Watch

 [Oceana](https://oceana.org/) is a global ocean conservation organization based in the United States.
 One of Oceana's priority campaigns is combating IUU and seafood fraud ([link](https://usa.oceana.org/our-campaigns/illegal_fishing_and_seafood_fraud/campaign)).
 A primary partner in tracking and identifying IUU is the [Global Fishing Watch](https://globalfishingwatch.org/) (GFW), an offshoot of Oceana with a narrower mandate of sustainable fishing through transparency.
+GFW hosts a live map of global fishing activity, and analyzes patterns to identify suspicious patterns and locations in fishing behavior.

 ## ML strategies for detecting illegal fishing

+### The data

+The primary tool by which governments and watchdog organizations like GFW and Oceana can monitor fishing activity is vessel tracking data.
+The International Maritime Organization and many national governments require all vessels to carry AIS (automatic identification system).
+These devices automatically ping satellites with the vessel's location, primarily to avoid collisions.
+All told, an enormous amount of location data is available for public use, and private/secure tracking is available via government cooperation in other impactful fishing regions of the world like Indonesia.
+Note: though only a fraction of all fishing vessels in the world have AIS, the vessels that do are responsible for an outsized proportion of fishing volume.

+### The goal

+With all of this data, the hope is that a machine learning algorithm is capable of sorting through the chaos and flagging vessel tracks that look like IUU.
+In order to train the algorithm, GFW has had fisheries/maritime experts manually tag thousands of vessel tracks with the type of ship, its size, and its type of gear.
+Vessels exhibiting fishing behavior where it is prohibited can be quickly identified, located, and brought to the attention of authorities.

+### The contents of this repo

+Here you can find some tagged vessel tracking training data from GFW, and an example notebook for a first-pass classifier based on a logistic regression.